 How Can Lifetime Warranties Be Offered?

-Window tinting is a very dimensionally stable product and it can last for many years without problems or distortion.
+Window tinting is a very dimensionally stable product that can last for many years without problems or distortion.
 The greatest impact on the longevity of window tinting material is the amount of sun exposure it receives, as some windows get more sun exposure than others.

 What If I Want to Do it Myself?